awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

    1. Select the network interface for the instance from the list, and choose **Change Security Groups**, **Actions**\.

    1. In the **Change Security Groups** dialog box, select a new security group from the list, and choose **Save**\.
-**Note**

       When changing an instance's security group, you can select multiple groups from the list\.
 The security groups that you select replace the current security groups for the instance\.

    1. Repeat the preceding steps for each instance\.